Is 13 A Composite Or Prime Number

 Twin Primes: A Special Relationship

 Twin primes are pairs of prime numbers that differ by 2.
-For example, (3, 5), (5, 7), (11, 13), and (17, 19) are twin primes.
+Here's one way to look at it: (3, 5), (5, 7), (11, 13), and (17, 19) are twin primes.
 The twin prime conjecture states that there are infinitely many twin primes.
 While this conjecture has not been proven, it is widely believed to be true.
 The pair (11, 13) illustrates the concept and further highlights 13’s place among prime numbers.

 The Fascination with Prime Numbers: An Enduring Quest

 Prime numbers have captivated mathematicians and enthusiasts for centuries.
-Their unique properties and their fundamental role in number theory make them a subject of ongoing research and fascination.
+Here's the thing — their unique properties and their fundamental role in number theory make them a subject of ongoing research and fascination.
 From their use in cryptography to their mysterious distribution, prime numbers continue to challenge and inspire us.

 Real-World Applications of Prime Numbers